Jump to a Section

 You and your students share the same view of the Class Calendar.
 The Class Calendar displays any assessment that has both a due date and a status of Visible to Students.
 Assessments and Events from the Class Calendar are automatically added to the teachers’ and the students’ home screen Calendars.

 To see more of the Calendar click on the date.

-When a teacher adds multiple files to a Note, the files are grouped together in the Library.
+When a teacher adds multiple files to a Note, and then shares them to the library, the files are grouped together in the Library.

 To create a folder in the Library, click Library, and choose New Folder.

 To add files to a folder, click on the folder then click Upload.

 Teachers can remove items from the Library by hovering over the thumbnail and clicking X.

 Both teachers and students see Pinned Items, but the teacher controls what information appears in Pinned Items.
 You can pin any item from the conversation and activity feed.

 To add an item to Pinned Items hover over the item in the conversation and activity feed and select Pin.